The Employee Training Manifesto for Enhanced Productivity

 Consider these tips to ensure your employee training process supports the goal of faster time to productivity.

 - Identify training objectives.
 Start by writing down the skills and competencies your new employee needs to be successful in his or her role.
 Then think about what type of education they’ll require to gain them.

 - Organize training in advance.
 When it comes to employee onboarding, “winging it” will not be not a successful approach.
 Plan training in advance to ensure the purpose of each session is clear to both trainer and trainee.
 Keep in mind that people retain more information when they actually use it, so incorporate hands-on training as much as possible.

 - Open feedback loops.
 Don’t wait until the end of the onboarding process to solicit feedback from new hires.
 Ask them at the end of each session if they have questions, and if they think the training was effective.
-Doing so will help you improve your training, and also clarify any confusion for the employee.
+Doing so will help you improve your training, eliminate mistakes and also clarify any confusion for the employee.

 Formal employee onboarding is critical for retention